Blake McMeekin

 Hello!
 My name’s Blake.
-I work with Data Science, Systems Analysis, and Design.
+I work with Analytics, Systems Analysis, and Design.

 Systems Analysis represents the way we understand the world.

-Systems Analysis describes a way to make complicated things simpler.
-The central concept is that nature reuses organizational dynamics.
-By studying those organizational dynamics it’s possible to carry insights across domains and solve problems with more coherence and less redundancy.
+Systems Analysis is a way to make complicated things simpler.
+Nature has a habit of reusing organizational strategies that work.
+By studying these organizational strategies it’s possible to carry insights across domains and solve problems with more coherence and less redundancy.

-My introduction to Complex Systems Theory happened when I was 18 and a mentor, Hal Bennett, lent me his favorite books collected over his ~30 years running R&D organizations.
-In those books I read about a fundamentally different, more coherent way to understand the world, addressing many of my big unanswered questions about society and the natural world.
-Systems Theory refers to a set of perspectives to view things as emergent, interconnected, nested, nonlinear, scale-dependent, and isomorphic.
+My introduction to Systems Theory happened when I was just 18 and a mentor, Hal Bennett, lent me his favorite books collected over his ~30 years of running R&D organizations.
+In those books I read about a more coherent way to understand social systems and nature.
+Systems Theory refers to a set of perspectives to view things as emergent, interconnected, nested, nonlinear, scale-dependent, modular, and isomorphic, and these methods are particularly useful in management and the mapping of organizational dynamics.

-Here are some simulations I’ve made of some of these common organizational dynamics:
+Here are some computer simulations I’ve made of these sorts of natural or organizational dynamics:

 Criticality in Networks